Can’t see the video? Click here.

 “We made simple videos on purpose,” said Lynn.
 “We do the videos quickly and occasionally add effects to draw attention to key areas.
 But other than that, Camtasia makes it easy to create, update and share our videos online.”

 Llewellyn grew up in a household that placed an emphasis on making technology education both fun and engaging.
-Growing up, his family often played games (his mother invented the popular card game Set).
 His father was a university professor of fluid dynamics and both of his parents made scientific and mathematic exploration a joyful experience at home.
 He carried this mindset over to TKP, which is why their recipes often feel more playful than traditional schoolwork.

 While TKP has its roots in some of Lynn’s work with Microsoft’s Digigirlz, the organization is no longer connected to Microsoft.
 TKP is now a designated project of the global education non-profit, the Mona Foundation.